mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

 ...
 ```

-With such type hint, you can clearly state that the parameter a of the function fn() is an integer and that the return value would be True or False.
-With a clear definition as above, the readability increases and the bug become less probable.
-Of course since this is not an obligation, adiverse values can be allocated so we must be cautious.
-Therefore, you must stay away from allocating an integer to a string as the following.
+With such a type hint, you can clearly state that the parameter a of the function fn() is an integer and that the return value would be True or False.
+The readability increases with a clear definition as above, and the bug becomes less probable.
+Of course, since this is not an obligation, diverse values can be allocated, so we must be cautious.
+Therefore, you must avoid assigning an integer to a string as follows.

 ```python